 In addition, drivers are already paying for legal services.
 Most are already buying a pre-paid legal service or hiring attorneys to fight tickets.
 The problem with that is fleet managers do not have immediate visibility when a violation occurs.
 Yes, drivers are supposed to tell you, but that does not always happen.
 Depending on how often you run MVRs you might not see the citation for 30 days up to 12 months later.

 Why You Should Fight

 If you are a current fleet manager then you know that driver retention is key to controlling costs and growing your fleet.
 Creating value-adds for your drivers is critical in your retention efforts.
-Fleet managers that are understanding with what drivers face everyday will connect more with their driver base.
-Safety has to be priority and part of the culture.
-However, understanding that your drivers are being looked at hard by DOT and tickets are going to happen, are helpful to bridging the relationship.
+Fleet managers that are understanding what drivers face every day will connect more with their driver base.
+Safety has to be the priority and part of the culture.
+However, understanding that your drivers are being looked at hard by DOT and tickets are going to happen, are helpful to bridge the relationship.